VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 # Control of documents

-## Introduction

-Bioinformaticians work in a fairly different environement than biologists.
-The workflows they create, and the documentation that describe them, are all stored in files on a computer, and sometimes worked on by several person at the same time.
-So to follow the changes on both workflow and documentation, a more fitting system than the classic Quality Management System (QMS) offered for the biologists must be used.
+## Why do Bioinformaticians need a different QMS

+Bioinformaticians work in a fairly different environement than biologists, and the classic QMS offered to biologists are often impractical for Bioinformaticians needs.
+Here is a list of the most wanted features :

+- Code blocks can be copy/pasted safely, as opposed to standard QMS word or pdf format which introduce erroneous changes on some special characters (such as "-")
+- Linking versions of the documentation with the corresponding release number of the documented tool
+- Let the documentation update process be in the hands of Bioinformatician when changes in software must take place immediately, without getting in a stale review process when involving laboratory members

 As specified in the ISO-15189, "Software procedures and related documentation needs to be controlled".
-This can be in any form or type of medium, as long as we achieve a certain set of requirements.
-In this document, we offer guidelines on how to comply with the norms while having a bioinformatician friendly QMS.
+This can be in any form or type of medium, as long as a certain set of requirements is achieved.
+Software are developped and distributed using a version control system, such as git or gitlab.
+Those often offer extra functionnalities related to code (e.g. : linking a new release with a set of solved issues), which make them good candidate to be a Bioinformatician QMS system.
+In this document, we offer guidelines on how to comply with the norms while implementing a bioinformatician friendly QMS.

-Bioinformaticians needs a different Quality Management System than biologists.
-Software they are developping are distributed using a version control system

-- Version control system allow to create a code friendly documentation, where code blocks can be copy/pasted safely, as opposed to standard QMS word or pdf format
-- Software are developped and distributed using a version control system, such as git or gitlab, which offer extra functionnalities related to code (e.g. : linking a new release with a set of solved issues, )

 ## ISO norm requirements